This accessibility statement applies to https://uspcollege.ac.uk

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 We provide a text relay service for people who are deaf, hearing impaired or have a speech impediment.

 We are also happy to arrange a visit with a British Sign Language (BSL) interpreter.

 Preparation of this accessibility statement

 This statement was prepared on Thursday, 10 December 2020.
-It was last reviewed on Tuesday, 19 October 2021.
+It was last reviewed and updated on Wednesday 2 March 2023.

-The next planned audit of accessibility is in early 2022.
+The next planned audit of accessibility is in July 2023.